Women in Afghanistan: Education

 During the Taliban regime, many women who had previously been teachers began secretly giving an education to young girls (as well as some boys) in their neighborhoods, teaching from ten to sixty children at a time.
 The homes of these women became community homes for students, and were entirely financed and managed by women.
 News about these secret schools spread through word of mouth from woman to woman.
 Each day, young girls would hide all their school supplies, such as books, notebooks and pencils, underneath their burqas to go to school.
 At these schools, young girls were taught basic literary skills, numeracy skills, and various other subjects such as biology, chemistry, English, Quranic Studies, cooking, sewing, and knitting.
 Many women involved in teaching were caught by the Taliban and persecuted, jailed, and tortured.

 After the fall of the Islamic Republic in 2021, strict bans on female education were reinstated by the Taliban.
-Girls were prohibited in March 2022 from studying in secondary schools after grade six.
+Girls were prohibited in March 2022 from studying in secondary schools after the age of around 12.
 The ban on women studying in universities was expanded nationwide in December 2022.
 Afghanistan is today the only nation in the entire world in which girls are officially forbidden from getting higher and secondary education.

 A 2025 academic study of 150 Afghan women aged 20–25 enrolled in an online university found that while digital technologies offered access to educational resources, access levels varied significantly.
 About 33.3% of respondents indicated moderate access, 30% reported significant access, and only 13.3% felt they had extreme access.
 Meanwhile, 6.7% of participants reported no access at all, suggesting persistent challenges in reaching online educational platforms.

 Such limitations have met general condemnation.
 UNESCO regards banning women and girls from schools as a denial of universal principles of individual freedoms and a hindrance to Afghanistan's progress.
 UN Women has labeled Taliban policies as "gender-based apartheid," highlighting that millions of Afghan women and girls have been shut out from school and an educational future.

 Notwithstanding these issues, international support for Afghan women continues.
 Kabul University launched in 2015 the nation's first master's degree in women's and gender studies.
 Moreover, Kazakhstan collaborated with the European Union and the United Nations Development Programme in introducing scholarship opportunities for Afghan women to attend college abroad.
 As of 2019, close to 900 Afghan women had completed these programs, and many became employed in some capacity in government, law enforcement, medicine, and journalism.